 - towards a faculty member or employee or student by a visitor or guest of the College.

 Employees are expected to maintain the highest degree of professional behavior.
-All harassment or discrimination by employees is strictly prohibited.
-Further, harassing or discriminatory behavior of non-employees directed at College employees or students also is condemned and will be promptly addressed.
+All discriminatory harassment or discrimination by employees is strictly prohibited.
+Further, harassing or otherwise discriminatory behavior of non-employees directed at College employees or students also is prohibited and will be promptly addressed.

 Discrimination occurs when race, color, national or ethnic origin, sex, sexual orientation, gender identity or expression, marital status, disability, religion, veteran status, age or any protected status is used as criteria for action.
 Discrimination is particularly condemned when it exploits and jeopardizes the trust that should exist among members of an educational institution.
 To preserve a work and study atmosphere that fosters such trust, the College affirms the principle that students, faculty, and staff must be treated equitably and evaluated on the basis of merit rather than irrelevant criteria.
 When a person intentionally or inadvertently abuses the power and authority inherent in their position, there can be negative consequences both to the individuals involved as well as to the educational and working environment of the College.

 Discrimination also includes harassment based on a protected trait.
 Discriminatory harassment may be based on a person’s race, color, national or ethnic origin, sex, sexual orientation, gender identity or expression, marital status, disability, religion, veteran status, age or any protected status.
 It includes a wide range of abusive and humiliating verbal or physical behaviors that are directed against or particularly offensive to a particular person or persons because of a protected trait.
 In some cases, the conduct may be such that it is clear that it is directed against or particularly offensive to a particular person or persons, even though the person(s) may not be explicitly identified.